kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp.rst

 Basic VCP
 =========

-This will cover the steps to build a basic VCP.
+This will cover the steps to build a basic VCP for a touch screen.

 .. note::
     For this toutorial you will need to have installed `Qt Designer`